 You must ensure that they discover a relatively solid history of actions demonstrating that you are a reliable source of industry information and expertise.
 This includes an informative online newsroom, an engaging blog, active social media profiles, guest appearances on other forums, brand mentions on other sites, and a good overall online footprint.

 Let us not forget that all of your content should communicate your brand’s value proposition consistently.
-Someone who knows nothing about you should be able to figure out what you are all about after reading a few blogs or interviews.
+Someone who knows nothing about you should be able to figure out what you are all about after reading a few blog posts or interviews from you.

 Research your target audience